Upgrading your build from Gradle 7.x to the latest

 Gradle 7.4+ will now emit a deprecation warning when the AdoptOpenJDK vendor is specified in the toolchain specification and it is used by auto provisioning.

-If you must use AdoptOpenJDK, you should turn off auto-download.
 If an Eclipse Temurin or IBM Semeru build works for you, specify JvmVendorSpec.ADOPTIUM

-or JvmVendorSpec.IBM_SEMERU
+or JvmVendorSpec.IBM

 as the vendor or leave the vendor unspecified.